-Each of the components of this curriculum focuses on different, but related, aspects of both biology and synthetic biology.
-We provide educational animations for students and teachers to explore the underpinnings of synthetic biology through hands-on labs and in class activities.
-All the material is modular and can be taught completely, in any order, or as individual exercises to supplement an existing program.
-The BioBuilder curriculum is intentionally flexible and the activities may be used when and where appropriate based upon student content and skill readiness.
+Each component of this curriculum focuses on different, but related, aspects of biology and synthetic biology.
+We provide a wide range of open-source materials for teachers to lead hands-on labs and in-class activities.
+Our curriculum is modular and can be taught completely, in any order, or as an individual exercise to supplement an existing program based on student interest, content knowledge and skill level.

 In this lab, normally stinky smelling bacteria are made to smell sweet, like bananas.
 You can learn to grow microbial cells, measure their growth, analyze their genes on a molecular level, and learn basic synthetic biology concepts related to system design and logic gates.

 This lab focuses on predictable design.
 You can learn to assess the strength of genetic “parts,” such as promoters and ribosome binding sites, to see how they influence the output of a genetic device.